The Last Days of Lehman Brothers: Synopsis

 By Sunday morning, Fuld receives word that Barclays has agreed to acquire Lehman Brothers, saving it.
 Jubilation is short-lived.
 Under British law, Barclays cannot guarantee Lehman's debts until its own shareholders vote on the matter, and that will not happen until Tuesday – beyond the Monday morning deadline.
 Paulson reiterates that the Fed will not "back-stop" Lehman, not even for the two days it will take for Barclays's shareholders to vote.
 With no chance of a buyout, Lehman has no choice but to file for bankruptcy.
 Harvey Miller is summoned to the Fed to prepare the bankruptcy petition.
 Miller is reluctant, warning Paulson that Lehman's assets exceed $600 billion.
 Paulson is adamant, telling Miller that he had been trying for months to get Dick Fuld to have Lehman acquired, but that the price was never high enough.
 Lehman's CFO signs the petition just minutes before the midnight deadline.
-A devastated Fuld leaves his office as Lehman's now unemployed staff cleans out their desks.
+A devastated Fuld leaves his office as Lehman's now unemployed staff clean out their desks.

-In a voice-over, Zach notes that the Fed did bailout firms that faced collapse after Lehman.
+In a voice-over, Zach notes that the Fed did bail out firms that faced collapse after Lehman.